The Improvement Service (IS) is the 'go-to' organisation for local government improvement in Scotland.

 - Angela Scott, Chief Executive, Aberdeen City Council

-A round-up of IS activities and review of performance in 2020.
+A round-up of IS activities, key achievements and performance throughout 2023.